FredHutch/Oncoscape/INSTALL.md

 To install the R head over to the CRAN site (https://cran.r-project.org/mirrors.html), pick a mirror site closest to you then download the latest version of R (currently 3.2.2) for Windows and install it.
 After it's installed make sure that you add the R binaries to your system path (control panel -> system -> advanced system settings -> environment variables -> system variables).
 If you accepted the defaults, the R binaries will be located at *"C:\Program Files\R\bin"*.

 Next you'll need to install Cygwin.
 Go to http://cygwin.com/install.html and download the Cygwin installer "setup-x86_64.exe".
-Next open a command-line window and change the directory to were the Cygwin installer was downloaded and enter the following command:
+Next open a command-line window and change the directory to where the Cygwin installer was downloaded and enter the following command:

 ```
 setup-x86_64.exe -q -P make,m4,bash,git